 How long does it take to drive from Miami to Key West?

 Miami and Key West are 165 miles apart; driving them straight takes over 3 hours.
-However, plan on spending at least 2-3 days between Miami and Key West if you have the time.
+However, if you have the time, plan to spend 2-3 days between Miami and Key West.
 There are lots of unique stops between them.
 With this time frame, you can hit the highlights while allowing yourself to experience the Keys fully.

 How is the drive from Miami to Key West, and is it worth it?